-Before there was Populous, before there was Ellerbe Becket / AECOM and before there was Heery International, there was Archibald Leitch.
+Before there was Populous, Ellerbe Becket/AECOM and Heery International, there was Archibald Leitch.
 The self-described “Consulting Engineer and Factory Architect”, Leitch began his career designing factory buildings in his hometown of Glasgow, Scotland.
 He would take the industrial, bare-bones aesthetic of factory construction on to design 29 stadiums in Scotland and England and had his hand in as many as 51 over a career spanning forty years from 1899-1939.
-The prolific Glasgow-born, Scottish engineer designed the original Stamford Bridge (Chelsea), Old Trafford (Manchester United) and White Hart Lane (Tottenham) and his designs for Ibrox (Glasgow Rangers), Craven Cottage (Fulham) and Goodison Park (Everton) are largely still standing today.
+The prolific, Glasgow-born, Scottish engineer designed the original Stamford Bridge (Chelsea), Old Trafford (Manchester United) and White Hart Lane (Tottenham) and his designs for Ibrox (Glasgow Rangers), Craven Cottage (Fulham) and Goodison Park (Everton) are largely still standing today.
 As illustrated in Simon Inglis’ wonderful book, Engineering Archie: Archibald Leitch – Football Ground Designer, Leitch’s contributions to football ground design are still being felt today – in short, he set the standard.

 One of Leitch’s legacies is his standardization of the terrace.
 Prior to Leitch, football fans in the UK watched the action standing atop sloped surfaces made of either grass, dirt or whatever natural material was available on a given site.
 The image of a dangerous, overcrowded, lawless terrace was even greater during 19th-century Britain.
 Archibald Leitch’s work upgraded and modernized the terrace by introducing concrete steps at fixed dimensions, designated aisles and – most famously – fixed steel barriers.
 The terrace configuration developed by Leitch lasted the better part of the 20th century, until the Green Report outlawed terraces in 1994 in favor of all-seater stadiums.
 That these terraces lasted in roughly the same state, for as long as they did, is a true testament to Leitch and the effectiveness of his design.